-A reimagined crossover aimed at the heart of the midsize segment, designed to offer great versatility and refinement, with more advanced safety technologies.
+A reimagined crossover aimed at the heart of the midsize segment, the GMC Acadia is designed to offer great versatility and refinement, with new family-focused advanced safety technologies throughout.

-GMC introduces the all-new 2017 Acadia – a reimagined crossover aimed at the heart of the midsize segment, designed to offer great versatility and refinement, with more advanced safety technologies.
+Introducing the new GMC Acadia – a reimagined crossover aimed at the heart of the midsize segment, designed to offer great versatility and refinement, with more advanced safety technologies.